OsiriX-Foundation/karnak-documentation/content/userguide/kheops.en.md

 | Valid token of destination   | The token to write to the album destination.
 Need **WRITE** permission                               |
 | Valid token of source        | The token to shared from the album source.
 Need **READ, SEND** (Sharing in the Kheops UI) permission |

-The condition field will allow you to assign a condition to enable sharing to the destination.
+The condition field defines a condition to enable sharing an instance to a specific album if it is evaluated to true.

 The conditions syntax and usage is detailed in the [Conditions](../../profiles/conditions) page.